-, nothing beats sitting down to a good meal and a drink.
+Fort William is known as the outdoor capital of the UK and, after a hard day of walking, cycling, kayaking, canyoneering, or skiing, nothing beats sitting down to a good meal and a drink.
 Fortunately this town is well equipped to handle the influx of hungry and thirsty visitors, offering several excellent locations to refuel!
 Here are six of the best.

 The Lime Tree

-Restaurant, Boutique Hotel Restaurant, British, European, $$$
+Boutique Hotel Restaurant, Hotel Restaurant, Restaurant, British, European, French

 Booking is essential at this hotel restaurant, as it is very popular — and with good reason.
 The service is exemplary, the menu is primarily delicious Scottish dishes with a French twist, using wonderfully fresh ingredients.
 The wine list is also highly praised.
 There’s no wonder The Lime Tree has won several awards.

 The Geographer is still a fairly new quirky addition to the food options in Fort William, but has already gathered a number of fans.
 The food here is different to other offerings in the town with, as the name suggests, an international twist on locally sourced ingredients.
 The wines and beers on offer are also diverse and interesting, and the prices are very reasonable.

 Brown’s restaurant is located in the modern Nevis Bank Inn, at the entrance to the wonderful Glen Nevis.
 The attention to detail is spot-on, with excellent touches like iced water being delivered to your table upon arrival.
 Service is good and the menu full of Scottish produce, such as venison, Highland lamb, and haggis, all served in hearty portions.
 The drink selection is equally impressive.
 There are separate lunch and dinner menus and it is best to check whether the restaurant can cover breakfast if you are a non-resident.
 Booking is advised as this can be a popular spot!